Rakshitha-G-S/Rakshitha-G-S/README.md

 ---

 ## ⚡ Fun Facts

-- I write clean code like it’s art 🧼
-- I ship features fast but never break UX 💡
 - My favorite tool is VS Code – it’s where the magic happens 💻
-- If it's not blazing fast, it's not done ⚡
 - I believe in "build what you'll actually use" 🚀

 ---

-## ⭐ Show Some Love

-If you like what I do:

-- ⭐ Star my repos
-- 🧠 Suggest cool project ideas
-- 🔗 Collaborate with me!